DaoCloud/DaoCloud-docs/docs/en/docs/dce/terms.md

 - Resource Template

-    In [multi-cloud orchestration](../kairship/intro/what.md), a template called a federated resource is used.
-This is a multi-cloud resource template based on the native K8s API, which facilitates the integration of all cloud-native tools within the K8s ecosystem.
-This resource template can be used to centrally manage [multi-cloud services](../kairship/resource/service.md), [multi-cloud namespaces](../kairship/resource/ns.md), [multi-cloud configmap](../kairship/resource/configmap.md), and [multi-cloud secret](../kairship/resource/secret.md).
+    In [Multicloud Management](../kairship/intro/what.md), a template called a federated resource is used.
+This is a multicloud resource template based on the native K8s API, which facilitates the integration of all cloud-native tools within the K8s ecosystem.
+This resource template can be used to centrally manage [multicloud services](../kairship/resource/service.md), [multicloud namespaces](../kairship/resource/ns.md), [multicloud configmap](../kairship/resource/configmap.md), and [multicloud secret](../kairship/resource/secret.md).

 - Role